 The same set of settings and features

-The RAX40 has the same web user interface as most Netgear router released in the past five or so years.
+The RAX40 has the same web user interface as most Netgear routers released in the past five or so years.

 The interface offers a decent amount of network settings, enough for most users to configure a home network to their liking.
 It also includes a good set of features, including Dynamic DNS, port forwarding, IP reservation, and VPN.

 The router’s USB port can only host a storage device — cellular dongles or printers need not apply.
-Plug a portable drive into this port, and you can now share the storage space not only with those within the local network but also over the Internet, via Netgear’s well-known ReadySHARE applications.
+Plug a portable drive into this port, and you can now share the storage space with those within the local network and over the Internet via Netgear’s well-known ReadySHARE applications.
 There’s no support for Time Machine backup, however.

 As for Wi-Fi settings, the RAX40 is the same as most Netgear routers.
 There’s not much to configure.

 You can make each band work at an “up to” speed, namely 2400Mbps (5GHz) and 600Mbps (2.4GHz).
 This setting is a bit redundant since there’s no reason why you shouldn’t pick the highest numbers.

 Other than that, you can only pick which channel each band will work on (or auto) and the Wi-Fi power for each band, ranging from 25% to 100%.
 Again, I don’t see why you shouldn’t select the highest numbers here, either.

 I tested the RAX40 the same way I do other Wi-Fi 6 routers, which met my expectations.

 I used 2×2 Wi-Fi 6 clients and top Wi-Fi 5 clients for the testing.
 In all, the router’s performance reflected the 2×2 specs of both Wi-Fi standards.